kebschulllab/Dissecting-Atlas-Registered-Tissue/paper/paper.md

     - Open-source architecture allowing advanced users to plug in new registration algorithms, customize region-detection heuristics, or adapt to different species and atlases.
 6. **High-throughput Multi-Sample Processing**
     - Slide segmentation tools allow users to upload images of whole slides with multiple sections and export the ROI outlines.
+7. **Integration with LMD**
+    - Simple shape import process using Leica's `.xml` template.
+    - Flexibility in selecting the magnification at which laser dissection of ROIs is performed, with the ability to switch between magnifications as needed without requiring redrawing of shapes

 ## Implementation and Architecture